pictus/SoupIdeHelper/README.md

-# SoupIdeHelper
-Ide Helper for Shopware 5.x.
-Creates a phpstorm.meta.php file for Shopware
+## About Shopware Ide Helper
+Generates `phpstorm.meta.php` file for your IDE.

+Tested with Shopware 5.6

+## Install
+clone repository to `custom/plugins` directory install in shopware

+## Run
+run `php bin/console  soup:idehelper:build` from your shopware root.